How often do you Google yourself?

 Are my personal social media accounts tarnishing my online brand?

-According to Jobvite’s survey, 55 percent of recruiters have reconsidered a candidate based on their social profile, with 61 percent of those reconsiderations being negative.
+According to a study by Jobvite, 55 percent of recruiters have reconsidered a candidate based on their social profile, with 61 percent of those reconsiderations being negative.

 Optimize your personal branding strategy by removing vulgar or inappropriate comments or status updates you’ve posted about your boss, colleagues, or those with whom you interviewed.
 Nobody wants to hire someone who’s bashing others all the time.
 Also, avoid dropping f-bombs and other four-letter words on your professional accounts.
 61 percent of employers reacted negatively to job seekers who used profanity in their social media posts.